gvwilson/sdxjs/en/src/data-table/index.md

 since only the references to the columns need to be copied, but filtering will be relatively slow since we are constructing multiple new arrays ([%f data-table-col-ops %]).
+Note that this code assumes there is a column called `label_1` that it can look at to find out how many rows there are in the table.
+This would be a horrible thing to put into production, but is good enough for some simple performance testing.

 [% inc file="table-performance.js" keep="operate-cols" %]